Sequential Spatially Balanced Sampling

 In order to find $v_k$, we propose to solve the following program:

-where $c_k$ is a cost function that is supposed to penalize more units that are far to current one.
+where $c_k$ is a cost function that is supposed to penalized more the units that are far to current one.
 A naive function is $c_k = (J-k)$ which decreases as $k$ increases.
 If there is no solution the value of $J$ is incremented by one and we recompute until a solution is found.
+The existence of the solution of the linear program \eqref{eq:linpro} is not guaranteed, mainly because if $J$ is not large enough, the balancing constraints and the positivity of the updated inclusion probabilities cannot be satisfied jointly.
+But as $J$ increases the feasible region expands.
 The initial value for the variable $J$ must be larger than the dimension of $\xb_k$.
-If at least one auxiliary variable is equal to inclusion probabilities, i.e. $\xb_k=\pi_k$, then the method respects fixed sample size.
+If we let $\xb_k=\pi_k$, then the method only respects inclusion probabilities and we obtain fixed sample size.

-Suppose now that some steps have been completed and that the current step is the $i$th one.
+Suppose now that some steps have been proceed and that the current step is the $i$th one.
 Let denote $P_i = \{\pi_i,\dots,\pi_{i + M}\}$ the pool of available units at step $i$ where $M\in \N$.
-This can be either the entire population or a small part of it if we are in a stream.
-The algorithm will take a unit in $P_i$ and take a decision on a certain amount of units $J$, with $J \leq M$.
+Note that size of the pool $M$ is not directly related to $J$.
+The pool $P_i$ is actually all the available units for which we have waited to make a decision in the previous $i-1$ steps.
+The algorithm will choose a unit in $P_i$ and make a decision on a certain amount of units $J$, with $J \leq M$.